 Uncertainty still surrounds the COVID -19 pandemic and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
 While our office, industrial and multifamily properties have fared better through the date of this filing, the COVID-19 pandemic could still have a negative impact on other sectors of our property portfolio going forward.
 In particular, our multifamily properties may be impacted if unemployment increases, impacting the ability of our tenants to pay rents and our ability to attract new tenants.
 We may also, defer or forgive rent for certain tenants of our properties.
-Our office and industrial properties could worsen as a result of a variety of factors, including a decline in business and leisure travel, restrictions on travel imposed by governmental entities and employers and negative public perceptions of travel and public gatherings in light of the perceived risks associated with the coronavirus.
+Our office and industrial properties may be impacted by tenant bankruptcies resulting from a continued economic downturn.
+The performance of our hospitality properties could worsen as a result of a variety of factors, including a decline in business and leisure travel, restrictions on travel imposed by governmental entities and employers and negative public perceptions of travel and public gatherings in light of the perceived risks associated with the coronavirus.
 In addition, quarantines, temporary closures of businesses, states of emergencies and other measures taken in the future to curb the spread of the coronavirus may negatively impact our properties.
 The economic downturn and labor shortages resulting from the coronavirus could negatively impact our investments and operations, as well as our ability to make distributions to stockholders.